mbparks/msMapMaker/README.md

 ## Technical design

 MAPMARK uses Web Mercator projection mathematics to convert between screen coordinates and geographic coordinates.
-It detects the principal Google Maps canvas and draws an isolated SVG overlay inside Shadow DOM.
+It scores visible canvas and map-container candidates, subtracts obstructing side panels, verifies a north-up 2D camera, and draws an isolated SVG overlay inside Shadow DOM.

 Route, polygon, and circle measurements use geographic calculations rather than measuring screen pixels.
-Geometry is stored in GeoJSON-compatible structures so it can be transferred through JSON, GeoJSON, and KML.
+Geometry is stored in GeoJSON-compatible structures so it can be transferred through project packages, workspace JSON, GeoJSON, and KML.
+Projects and layers are organizational metadata around that portable geographic geometry.

 Precision edits occur interactively in screen space and are converted back into longitude and latitude.
 Exact-coordinate movement translates the complete geometry geographically.
+IndexedDB records are serialized with integrity checksums, and verified snapshots provide bounded local recovery history.

 ## Release notes

+### v1.7.0

+- Replaced the single long expanded panel with five workflow workspaces: Annotate, Review, Evidence, Project, and System.
+- Added a persistent project and layer context bar.
+- Added a persistent command bar for undo, redo, markup visibility, and selection management.
+- Prioritized five common annotation tools and grouped six advanced drawing tools.
+- Made marker controls context-sensitive.
+- Collapsed advanced register filters and sorting behind an optional disclosure.
+- Added a dedicated selection-details area to Annotate and a compact selection summary to Review.
+- Moved project metadata, layers, package exchange, and backups into one Project workflow.
+- Moved diagnostics and recovery controls into a dedicated System workflow.
+- Added Alt+1 through Alt+5 workspace shortcuts.
+- Preserved schema 6 and all v1.6 data without migration.

+### v1.6.0

+- Migrated the authoritative workspace store to IndexedDB.
+- Added automatic migration from v1.0 through v1.5 Tampermonkey data.
+- Retained Tampermonkey storage as an emergency mirror and fallback.
+- Added schema and geometry integrity validation.
+- Added checksums for workspace records and snapshots.
+- Added quarantine storage for damaged records.
+- Added automatic recovery from the newest verified snapshot.
+- Added configurable automatic snapshots and protective snapshots before higher-risk operations.
+- Capped recovery history at twelve snapshots.
+- Added storage verification, manual snapshots, confirmed snapshot restoration, diagnostics export, and non-destructive IndexedDB rebuild.
+- Added scored map-canvas detection and side-panel subtraction.
+- Added explicit Street View, rotated, tilted, 3D, and unverifiable-view detection.
+- Suppressed overlays and drawing tools in unsafe map modes.
+- Advanced native workspace and project packages to schema 6.

+### v1.5.0

+- Added named project packages with description, reference, timestamps, and archive status.
+- Converted map sets into project-owned layers.
+- Added independent layer visibility, locking, and archiving.
+- Added blank, site-survey, accessibility-review, and infrastructure-inspection templates.
+- Added portable `.mapmark.json` project export.
+- Added complete workspace JSON export.
+- Added merge and duplicate import strategies.
+- Added exact-duplicate skipping and non-destructive same-ID conflict preservation.
+- Scoped GeoJSON and KML exports to the active project.
+- Advanced native storage and packages to schema 5.
+- Added automatic migration from v1.0 through v1.4.

 ### v1.4.0